Chigozie4378/azure-ai/README.md

 * The query endpoint is protected by JWT for demo purposes; real identity (Azure AD, APIM) can be added without code changes.
 * No secrets in code or image; secrets are provided via environment variables and stored as Container Apps secrets (next step: Azure Key Vault with managed identity).
 * Retrieval-augmented generation reduces hallucinations and returns sources for traceability.
+* The query endpoint is protected by JWT for demo purposes; real identity (Azure AD, APIM) can be added without code changes.
+* Secrets are never stored in code, image, or GitHub.
+    * Local dev uses .env (gitignored).
+    * Cloud runtime uses Key Vault + managed identity to provide secrets.
+* Retrieval-augmented generation reduces hallucinations and returns sources for traceability.

 ---